AnggaR96s/Reforestation/README.md

-## Toasters were the first form of pop-up notifications.
+## What did the beaver say to the tree?
+It's been nice gnawing you.